 The Aquaventure Park offers much more than the main slides.
 The children’s splash park area and kiddie pool have much to offer as well, and they were well utilized.
 The splash area had lots going on including various sprayers, a climbing structure and a big dumping bucket.
 The area also hosted a couple of smaller water slides and a small pool.

 One drawback however, is that there was some unwritten rule that adults weren’t allowed to frolic in the area.
 Rather, they were expected to largely observe from the sidelines.
 (Enforcement may vary depending on who was staffing.)
 This includes the small pool.
 Unfortunately, there wasn’t any actual seating on the ground level, so you had to make do with the decorative boulders.
-Hopefully, that will change in the future.
+Hopefully, that will change for future MSC Seaside cruises.

 The Aquaventure Park is conveniently located near the regular kids’ club facilities.
 Only steps away.
 Overall, the water attractions and splash park were fantastic.
 Our family thoroughly enjoyed them.